Self-Hosted Docker Installation Guide

 Once the portal is running:

 1. Set up a reverse proxy with TLS (nginx or Apache) for production.
-See note below for testing without one.

 2. Register your account at your SERVER_URL.